harleycalvert/nvims/docs/DATABASE.md

 - `CONSTRAINT fk_vcmc_program FOREIGN KEY (program_id) REFERENCES public.programs(id) ON DELETE SET NULL`

 #### `teacher_vcm_units`

+Units the teacher has currency for within a VCM.
+Each row records the unit code and title, competency method (one of five defined methods), an optional superseded equivalent unit, description, justification text, and approval status.
+Multiple rows are allowed per unit (e.g. different competency methods).
+May be grouped under a `teacher_vcm_courses` row or be standalone.
+Optionally linked to `subjects` for cross-referencing with the curriculum catalogue.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|